open-resources/problem_bank_scripts/tests/test_question_templates/question_generated_outputs/instructor/q03_dropdown/q03_dropdown.md

   pl-customizations:
     weight: 1
     blank: 'true'
+myst:
   substitutions:
     params:
       vars:
         name: Maya
         vehicle: a unicycle
         title: Distance travelled
         units: m/s
       v: 5
       t: 6
       part1:
         ans1:
           value: 42
           correct: false
           feedback: This is a random number, you probably selected this choice by mistake!
 Try again please!
         ans2:
           value: 30
           correct: true
           feedback: Great!
 You got it.
         ans3:
           value: 11
           correct: false
           feedback: Hmm, does it make sense to add a velocity and a time?
 Check the units!
         ans4:
           value: 0.8333333333333334
           correct: false
           feedback: 'Hmm, check the units of the resulting answer: v/t.'
         ans5:
           value: -1
           correct: false
           feedback: Hmm, does it make sense to subtract a velocity and a time?
 Check the units!
         ans6:
           value: -1.3
           correct: false
           feedback: Hmm, does it make sense to subtract a velocity and a time?
 Check the units!

 ---
 # {{ params.vars.title }}